captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

     -   /etc/systemd/system: service runlevel targets

     -   --now: when used with "enable", will start the process as well

+    -   set-default graphical.target: make the graphical interface the default target

+    -   isolate graphical.target: this will cause the graphical interface to start immediately

 ### Package Management (Debian/Ubuntu)